martinfm/Bitunz/README.md

 Bitunz is a VST/AU plug-in 8-bit crusher where you can mute or invert each bit with a separate control.
 It also sports separate controls for dry and wet mix and downsampling, which downgrades the resolution up to 64 samples

+VST is a trademark of Steinberg Media Technologies GmbH

 ## Installation